 Ancillary goods and services

-Where ancillary goods and services are offered to consumers through online marketplaces, the website should provide in its terms and conditions a description of the type of goods and services offered and under what conditions business are allowed to offer these goods or services.
+When ancillary goods and services are offered to consumers through online marketplaces, the website should include in its terms and conditions a description of the types of goods and services provided, as well as the conditions under which businesses are permitted to offer these goods or services.

 Complaints

 The Regulation requires online platforms to establish an internal complaint-handling system.
-The complaint-handling system should be easily accessible and free of charge for business users.
-The system should also ensure the handling of complaints within a reasonable time frame.
+The complaint-handling system should be easily accessible and available at no charge to business users.
+The system should also ensure that complaints are handled within a reasonable time frame.

 Platforms must ensure that business users can complain about the following issues: